ostcar/kingfisher/README.md

 Kingfisher is a webserver platform for the [Roc language](https://www.roc-lang.org/).

-It lets you build websites, by defining your own Model.
+It lets you build websites by defining your own Model.
 The model is hold in memory and saved on disk.

+Kingfisher follows a very minimalistic approach.
+You do not have to deal with Tasks, SQL and I/O. Just write your views for read and write requests.
+Use a model structure as you like and don't care about database tables and queries.

 ## How to use it

-Use the platform, with the following roc-application-header:
+Use the platform with the following roc-application-header:

 ```roc
 app "hello_world"